Factor pairs

 4. Write out the list of factor pairs for the given number.

-Use this worksheet to check your grade 4 and 5 students’ understanding of factor pairs.
+Use this worksheet to check your grade 4 students’ understanding of factor pairs.
 15 questions with answers to identify areas of strength and support!

 DOWNLOAD FREE